Last updated on July 14th, 2021

 This sweet and starchy root vegetable is a great addition when you’re craving sugar.
 Try roasting kumara with a small amount of coconut or olive oil plus a pinch of cinnamon to enhance its natural sweetness.

-These delicious good-fat filled fruits are a great addition to the diet, helping you feel satisfied for longer.
+These delicious fruits are filled with nourishing fats and are a great addition to a whole food way of eating, helping you feel satisfied for longer.
 Add them to smoothies to create a creamy blend with serious staying power.
 Half an avocado, with sauerkraut, a glug of olive oil, a squeeze of lemon and a pinch of salt is a delicious afternoon snack to help you keep you sustained through what is typically the time you crave sugar the most.

 I’m talking about 70 per cent cacao content and upwards!
 A little goes a long way and it’s full of antioxidants.
 The more bitter varieties of dark chocolate mean you are satisfied with one or two squares.